 Elephants are indigenous to the state, and you can ride one at Dera Amer, a tourist destination close to Jaipur.

-This is a must-do on your itinerary.
+This is a must-do on your Rajasthan tourism itinerary.
 A visit to Rajasthan is incomplete without a desert safari, preferably atop a graceful camel.
 You can enjoy this experience in Pushkar and Jaisalmer.

-Soaring several hundred feet above civilisation is a dream for many of us.
+Soaring several hundred feet above civilization is a dream for many of us.
 You can easily make it a reality in Jodhpur and Jaipur.

+An important inclusion to Rajasthan tourism is how to reach Rajasthan.
 According to your convenience and current location, Rajasthan is easily accessible by air, rail, or by road.
-Here are more details on each mode of travel:
+Here are more details to plan how to reach Rajasthan

 You can reach Rajasthan by flight.
 You can fly into the international airport in Jaipur or the domestic airports in Jodhpur and Udaipur.
 All major flight carriers serve these airports; some are direct flights while others may have stops depending on where you are coming from.